ayoayco/blog/_posts/2023-06-01-building-a-cozy-web.md

 I think there's lots of good a simple tool could bring if it allows users to cut-through all the distractions and are presented with unbiased and accurate information.

-This project is a baseline for this experience.
+This project is a groundwork for this experience.

 Let's build the web we want! 🧸